Maghnie/docs/aedifion.analytics/README.md

 ## Process

 The aedifion.analytics framework process starts with _instancing a component_: assigning of a component data model __to a specific [project](../glossary.md#project).
-An instanced component gets project individualized by _mapping the component_ which assigns [datapoints ](../glossary.md#datapoint)and meta data to the instanced component. _Configuring an analysis_ describes the process of choosing analysis functions which shall be run on the instanced component. _Exploring results_ demonstrates how to query results from a configured analysis and how to explore them.
+An instanced component gets project individualization by _mapping the component_ which assigns [datapoints ](../glossary.md#datapoint)and meta data to the instanced component. _Configuring an analysis_ describes the process of choosing analysis functions which shall be run on the instanced component. _Exploring results_ demonstrates how to query results from a configured analysis and how to explore them.

 ### Instancing a component

 Instancing a component describes the process of assigning a generic [component data model](../glossary.md#component-model) to a specific [project](../glossary.md#project).
-Colloquially expressed: Choose the [components ](../glossary.md#component)of your [building/project](../glossary.md#project) from the [component data model library](./#component-data-model-library).
+As in, choose the [components ](../glossary.md#component)of your [building/project](../glossary.md#project) from the [component data model library](./#component-data-model-library).

 ### Mapping a component

 Mapping a component is the process which individualizes the generic [instanced component](../glossary.md#instanced-component) data model for a specific project.
-This comprise linking [datapoints, ](../glossary.md#datapoint)respectively their time series,[ ](../glossary.md#datapoint)to the [pins ](../glossary.md#pin)of the instanced component and adding meta data [tags](../glossary.md#tag) to it.
-A mapped component is ready for analysis.
+This comprises linking [datapoints](../glossary.md#datapoint), respectively their time series,[ ](../glossary.md#datapoint)to the [pins ](../glossary.md#pin)of the instanced component and adding meta data [tags](../glossary.md#tag) to it.
+A mapped component is then ready for analysis.

 {% hint style="info" %}
 [Ingested ](../aedifion.io/features.md#data-ingress)as well as [AI-generated](../aedifion.io/features.md#ai-generated-meta-data) meta data can be used to support the mapping, especially the linking of datapoints and pins.